TopazTK/TrackKH/README.md

 ## Checks
 - All Magic and their appropriate levels.
-- All redeemed Summons.
+- All Summons.
 - All learned Trinities.
-- All Destiny Islands items.
+- All World Progression Items.
+- All Finish Items [Raft Materials / Lucky Emblems].
 - All separate Emblem Pieces.
-- Reports and Torn Pages.
-- Synthesis and Jack-in-the-Box.
+- All Worlds.
+- All Chest-Unlock Keyblades.
 - All Movement.
 - All rescued Puppies and redeemed Gifts.
 - All obtained and sent Postcards.
+- Torn Pages, Cups, and Synthesis.
+- Second Chance and Combo Master.

 ---